6 Safety Tips for Biking on Vacation

 1) Using local guides and bike experts means that this is their home!
 Your guides should know the rules of the road for the country you are traveling…that’s their job.

 2) A support van is essential for groups with varying skill levels.
-It follows the group and is ready to pick-up or assist the bikers in difficulty.
+This vehicle will follow the group and is ready to pick-up or assist the bikers in difficulty.

 1) Helmets are fundamental!
 There aren’t a lot of requirements by law for safety equipment so normally you won’t find gloves, knee or elbow pads available.
 If these items are important to you then you should bring them along.

 2) Quality bikes need to be well maintained.
-Be sure your guide dedicates time at the beginning of the tour to checking the height of the bike, the skill of the participants and that everyone in the group understand the gears and brakes.
+Be sure your guide dedicates time at the beginning of the tour checking the height of the bike, the skill of the participants and that everyone in the group understands the gears and brakes.